seankwarren/Django-React-jwt-authentication/README.md

 ```

-If you try to access ```http://127.0.0.1:8000/api/profile``` now you will get an 'Unauthorized' response.
+If you try to access ```http://127.0.0.1:8000/api/profile``` now, you will get an ```"Unauthorized"``` response.
 By default, the GET request does not include any authentication details.
-To authenticate, lets go back to the frontend and change our homepage to render these details, specific to which user is authenticated.
-We've defined a ```getProfile()``` function to fetch the profile data from the server, including our auth access token with the GET request.
-We've also added a state to store our ```profile``` data.
-If this data is used in other place throughout the application, you may consider moving this to a context for shared state management.
-Lastly, the ```useEffect``` hook is used to fetch the profile data once on the first load of the component.
+To authenticate, we need to go back to the frontend and change our homepage to render these details specific to the authenticated user.
+We have defined a ```getProfile()``` function to fetch the profile data from the server, including our auth access token with the GET request.
+We have also added a state to store our profile data.
+(If this data were used in other places throughout the application, you may consider moving this to a context for shared state management.)
+Lastly, the ```useEffect``` hook is used to fetch the profile data once on the first load of the component, provided the blank dependency array.

 ```HomePage.js```
 ```javascript